blake-strauss/ugavr22-project1/README.md

 - The accuracy of the hand manipulation of the object could be improved.
 When holding an object and moving your hand, the object jitters and does not provide a smooth motion in sync with the hand.
 This is probably due to the complex rigidbody as a result from creating the object in Blender.

 # Video
+See eLC for video.
+Project .apk uploaded to releases.